 The aim is to enable the study of the theory and practice underpinning the specialist area in order to enhance understanding and ability to engage in research- and evidence-based practice.
 On completion of the degree, students will have:

-developed a breadth of knowledge and understanding of the special needs of children, young people and adults diagnosed with ASD
+- developed a breadth of knowledge and understanding of the special needs of children, young people and adults diagnosed with autism

 Autism Spectrum Disorders highlights

-- Employability The programme provides a range of specialised practical skills for teaching and supporting pupils and students in a variety of settings; the teamwork skills needed to support and advise colleagues; and, the knowledge and understanding of the special needs of individuals with ASD.
+- Employability The programme provides a range of specialised practical skills for teaching and supporting pupils and students in a variety of settings; the teamwork skills needed to support and advise colleagues; and the knowledge and understanding of the special needs of individuals with autism.

 World Class Facilities